From pretty pickets to stylish slats, here's 15 driveway fencing ideas to elevate your entrance

 If you are looking for fence ideas to complement a New England style house you should be thinking of weathered finishes that conjure up thoughts of oceanside properties.

-Rather than matching your fence materials to the cladding used on your house, look for ideas that contrast slightly to avoid the whole thing looking too uniform or stark.
+Rather than matching your fence materials to your house cladding ideas, look for fences that contrast slightly to avoid the whole thing looking too uniform or stark.
 Here, the white painted timber cladding of the house has been offset with a more rustic timber used for the driveway fence.

-It is important to consider height when it comes to your driveway fences — very high boundaries will not always work.
+It is important to consider height when it comes to your driveway fence ideas – very high boundaries will not always work.

-In this case, why not consider a low wall instead as a driveway design idea?
+In this case, why not consider a low wall instead?
 This makes a great alternative if you want to look out from your front windows at an unobstructed view.
 A brick wall can also work better than timber or metal fencing for some styles of front garden.

 Here, the wall used to define the driveway matches the materials used for the house and garage – all while tying in perfectly with the neat, straight lines of the front garden.